-VIDEO BELOW: Tankless water heaters are a popular item these days and they offer real advantages – they save energy and save space.
+Tankless water heaters are a popular item these days and they offer real advantages – they save energy and save floor space.
 That said, tankless heaters are not ideal for every home.
-Sometimes a tank-style water heater makes more sense, as I’ll explain.
+Sometimes a tank-style water heater makes more sense (as it does at my house), as I’ll explain.
 For starters, let me start with a few key concepts . . .

 How Tankless Water Heaters Work

 There are two kinds of water heaters in the world: tank-style and tankless.
-Tank-style heaters for many decades and keep 40, 50 or 60 gallons of water hot all the time in an insulated tank, slowly heating new water as it enters the tank to replace what’s been used.
-The value of a tank-style heater is that it’s inexpensive and requires only a standard electrical or gas connection.
+Tank-style heaters have been around for many decades and keep 40, 50 or 60 gallons of water hot all the time in an insulated tank, slowly heating new water as it enters the tank to replace what’s been used.
+The value of a tank-style heater is that it’s inexpensive and requires only a standard 220 volt electrical, natural gas or propane connection.

 Tankless heaters, as you’d expect, have no tank.
 Instead, they heat water only when someone turns on a water tap somewhere in the house.
 In this way tankless water heaters save energy by eliminating heat that would otherwise be lost from a tank full of hot water just sitting there.
 These are called “standby losses” in the industry.
 The heat-only-as-needed function of tankless water heaters is why they’re sometimes called “on demand” water heaters.
 They only heat water when it’s being demanded.